 I have been to Dublin several times for different reasons, however, I have never really explored the city and the surrounding area by bike before.

 I set off from Manchester Airport at 0800 and arrived in Dublin for 0900.
 A really short flight with only 30 minutes spent in the air and the rest of the time going through the take-off and landing procedures.

-Despite having a public bike hire scheme called Coke Zero, it is much easier and quicker to use a local bike hire shop especially if you are planning on using the bike for 3 hours or more.
+Despite having a public bike hire scheme named after the sponsor - Coke Zero, it is much easier and quicker to use a local bike hire shop especially if you are planning on using the bike for 3 hours or more.

 To Howth along the Clontarf Cycle Path...